 Figure 4.x.3-1: EPS architecture with CSIPTO

-When Bob moves into Cluster Area B, his UE is switched from SGW1 to SGW2 but the traffic is still tunnelled to PGW1 (see dashed red line in Figure 4.x.3-1).
+When Bob moves into Cluster Area B, his UE is switched from SGW1 to SGW2 but the traffic is still tunnelled to PGW1 (see dashed green line in Figure 4.x.3-1).

 Since Bob is engaged in an IMS video conference call (a long-lived flow IMS service for which service continuity is essential), his UE maintains its connection to PGW1 (green dashed line in Figure 4.x.3-1) while requesting a new PDN connection for the same service (IMS).
-The new PDN connection is established to PGW2 (see dashed black line in Figure 4.x.3-1) because it is closer to subscriber A’s location.
+The new PDN connection is established to PGW2 (see dashed black line in Figure 4.x.3-1) because it is closer to Bob’s location.

 Once the connection to PGW2 is made, the UE relies on existing IMS service continuity mechanisms for moving long-lived video flows from the PDN connection to PGW1 to the PDN connection with PGW2.
 When all long-lived flows have been moved to the new PDN connection, the PDN connection to PGW1 is released.
 The service continuity of the IMS video conference call is thus ensured.